Holic75/KingmakerRebalance/README.md

 - Primal Bloodline Wildblooded Sorcerer archetype,
 - Untamed Rager Barbarian archetype,
 - Nature-Bonded Magus Magus archetype,
-- Ninja class (implemented as rogue archetype).
+- Ninja class (implemented as Rogue archetype),
+- Zen Archer Monk  archetype.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)